jdrichards-pursuit/deploy-global-detective/README.md

 ## PROJECT APP - FULLSTACK
 ### (w/ Firebase)

-**Global Agent** by `Anita Owen`, `Armando Pires`, `Brenda Soto`, `Luis Tejada` and `Marlon Regis`!🧑🏾‍💻 We also had some incredible `global mentors` from both design and technical teams @ BLACKSTONE that helped guide us along the way and deserve mention: `Aditi Bhatia` & `Rachel Tamarkin` (Design) x `Sophia Setsu` & `Punit Naik` (Technical).
+**Global Agent** by `Anita Owen`, `Armando Pires`, `Brenda Soto`, `Luis Tejada` and `Marlon Regis`!🧑🏾‍💻

+We also had some incredible `global mentors` from both design and technical teams @ BLACKSTONE that helped guide us along the way and deserve mention: `Aditi Bhatia` & `Rachel Tamarkin` (Design) x `Sophia Setsu` & `Punit Naik` (Technical).
 You ALL are very much appreciated!

 <img src="https://res.cloudinary.com/dgifdj6nx/image/upload/t_Gradient fade/v1720196363/GlobalAgent-Home_yo5qv7.jpg" alt="Global Agent!" width="800" height="400">

 **Global Agent** is a form of `edutainment` where players -- middle to high school aged, join an elite agency of news detectives, solving cases by investigating current events and world news.
-Gamified Education at its best.
+Gamified-Education at its best.

 ## Game Structure
 1. **Agency Headquarters**(Dashboard): The main interface where players manage their detective profile, view cases, and track progress.